oroinc/documentation/book/reports_configuration.rst

 --------------------

 Building a new report is as easy as defining a data grid.
-A data grid is a YAML configuration living in a file called ``datagrid.yml`` in the ``Resources/config`` directory of your bundle.
+A data grid is a YAML configuration living in a file called ``datagrids.yml`` in the ``Resources/config/oro`` directory of your bundle.
 Take a look at the following example:

 .. code-block:: yaml
     :linenos:

-    # src/Acme/DemoBundle/Resources/config/datagrid.yml
+    # src/Acme/DemoBundle/Resources/config/oro/datagrids.yml
-    datagrid:
+    datagrids:
         orocrm_report-opportunities-won_by_period:
             pageTitle: orocrm.report.opportunities_won_by_period
             source: